Stanley, County Durham: History

 Tanfield Lea was the site of the Ever Ready company's largest British battery factory, a major local employer.
 The factory opened, to much fanfare, in 1968, had around 950 employees – mainly former miners – at its peak in the 1970s, and closed in 1996.
 The British Steel plant in the neighbouring town of Consett (some 7 miles from Stanley) also had many ex-miners among the several thousand employed when it closed in 1980, part of a wave of redundancies affecting workers in the traditional heavy industries of the region.

 The Stanley Blues Festival took place on the first weekend in August between 1993 and 2007, with appearances by local, national, and international blues artists and other musical acts.
 Nearly 15,000 people attended in 2002, the event's tenth anniversary.
-With support from the then-Derwentside District Council, Durham County Council, and the regional arm of Arts Council England, admission was free.
+With support from the then-Derwentside District Council, Durham County Council and the regional arm of Arts Council England, admission was free.

 In mid-2023, Stanley Town Council handed back Stanley Civic Hall, the town's long-standing arts venue and community hub, to Durham County Council.
 Amidst political controversy, it closed shortly afterwards, and was put up for sale in early 2024.
 The Civic Hall was formerly known as the Lamplight Arts Centre, which opened in 1961.
 The council had taken over its running in mid-2013.
 The Civic Hall hosted concerts, recitals, plays and shows in the Alun Armstrong Theatre, had an independent cinema, put on exhibitions, held classes and seminars, and was a weddings and corporate events venue.

 In late 2023, the owners of the Beamish Football Centre training ground announced that government funding had been secured for a major refurbishment and upgrade, with work starting in 2024.

+Geography

+The civil parish, created in 2007, (Note: In 2005, the UK government gave permission for the creation of the parish and council following a petition organised and submitted by the then Derwentside District Council.) incorporates the town of Stanley and the following villages and settlements: